“Is it too late to start social media marketing in 2025?” No. Here’s why.

 Step 1: Set Smart Social Media Marketing Goals

+Start with goals.
 Posting without goals lacks direction.

-Define what success means for you.
-Not “go viral,” but clear, trackable outcomes like:
+Define success through clear, trackable outcomes like:

 - Get 1,000 followers on Instagram in 3 months